 Thus, try to avoid eating lots of raw veggies in the couple days leading up to menstruation and at least the first couple days of menstruation.
 It’s also important to relax during this time.
 One reason Jennifer may not have problem cycles is because she engages in renewing activities such as Tai Chi.
 Stacy on the other hand prefers much more strenuous exercise, which is stressful to the body; the body does not distinguish between types of stress … stress is stress.

-In addition to diet and stress management, Chinese herbs can also help improve the cycle.
+In addition to diet and stress management, Chinese herbs may also help support the cycle.

-If during your cycle you experience fatigue, weakness, sweating, or difficulty breathing, our formula, LadiesTonic may help.
+If during your cycle you experience occasional tiredness, sweating, or need respiratory support, our formula, LadiesTonic may help.
 Based on a centuries-old traditional Chinese medicine that was once accessible only by the rich and famous of ancient China, LadiesTonic builds Qi, which in turn, nourishes the Blood.